Hustle Culture vs God's Rest: Finding the Balance

 Teach me to rest.
 Not because I am lazy — but because I trust You enough to stop.

-I do not want to burn out.
+I don't want to burn out.
 I want to burn bright.
 Show me the difference.
+Amen.

 Amen.